 I was making decent money for a girl with minimal bills.
 And I blew through my money like there was no tomorrow.
 I had no budget, I barely tucked away money like my mom advised I do.
 I lived for the immediate and by the time I left home for college, there was nothing to show for all the hard-earned money I’d made.

-Then came college.
 My care-free lifestyle altered drastically as a freshman.
-I was determined to pay my way through school but with a mere $1,000 in my bank account and my first’s months tuition due, I knew I was going to need a budget if I was to pull it off.
+I was determined to pay my own way through school but with a mere $1,000 in my bank account and my first’s months tuition due, I knew I was going to need a budget if I was to pull it off.

 But I did learn some valuable lessons I was able to take into marriage and, because of them, when times got tough and bills exceeded our income, I was able to help keep us afloat.
 Here is a simple list of some of the things I learned/used while needing to save money; I hope they can help you reach your goals, too!